talkable/talkable-docs/source/advanced_features/track_methods.rst

    <h2>Force Manually Generated</h2>

 - Only applies when the referral is made from Talkable admin pages.
-- This is a Manually Generated Referral with skipped all fraud policies.
+- This is a Manually Generated Referral with all fraud policy rules skipped.

 .. raw:: html